Hiking marker on the Crossing Place Trail on Middle Caicos

 The conditions on the Crossing Place Trail vary from soft sand to loose stone and sharp rocks.

-Coral Sumac, also known as Poisonwood, is a poisonous tree found in many places along the Crossing Place Trail.
-For most people, even lightly touching this plant will cause rashes, and any contact with the sap of this tree will result in serious blisters and skin issues.
+Coral sumac, also known as poisonwood, is a toxic tree found in many places along the Crossing Place Trail.
+Even lightly touching this plant can cause rashes, and any contact with the sap of this tree will result in serious blisters and skin issues.
 This tree is most common in the inland sections of the trail, but can be found anywhere.
-The majority of these trees in the Crossing Place Trail area are less than ten feet tall, but in sheltered areas, 30-foot (9 m) examples are not uncommon.
-Dehydration and sunburn are another concern.
-There is little shade along the Crossing Place Trail and conditions are usually very hot, as is typical for the Turks and Caicos.
-Be sure to bring plenty of water and sunscreen.
+The majority of coral sumac trees in the Crossing Place Trail area are less than 10 feet (3 m) tall, but can be 30 feet (9 m) in sheltered areas.

 Mosquitoes can be quite bad at times in the inland swampy sections, so don’t forget insect repellent.
-Generally, the main sections of the trail along the coast are fine as the breeze keeps the mosquitoes away.
+Generally, the main sections of the trail along the coast are fine, as the breeze keeps the mosquitoes away.

 Guided Tours